wrench-project/wrench/doc/wrench_102.md

   - `wrench::TerminalOutput::COLOR_CYAN`
   - `wrench::TerminalOutput::COLOR_WHITE`

-When inspecting the code of the WMSs in the example simulators you will find many examples of calls to `wrench::WRENCH_INFO()`.
+When inspecting the code of the execution controllers in the example simulators you will find many examples of calls to `wrench::WRENCH_INFO()`.
 The logging is per `.cpp` file, each of which corresponds to a declared logging category.
 For instance, in